giantswarm/gitops-template/docs/repo_structure.md

 ## Security Architecture

-Security of the repository relies on the [Mozilla' SOPS](https://github.com/mozilla/sops) and GPG encryption, mostly due to its platform independence and simplicity.
+Security of the repository relies on [Mozilla SOPS](https://github.com/mozilla/sops) and GPG encryption, mostly due to its platform independence and simplicity.

 ### Overview